liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/01-modularizing-an-existing-portlet/01-converting-your-applications-portlet-classes-and-ui.markdown

 # Converting Your Application's Portlet Classes and UI [](id=converting-your-applications-portlet-classes-and-ui)

-The first thing you'll do is create your application's parent directory and the directory structure for your application's *web* client module.
+The first thing you'll do is create your application's root folder and the folder structure for your application's *web* client module.
 This module holds your application's portlet classes and is responsible for its UI.
-Before you start creating a skeleton structure for your application's modules, you should determine which modules will comprise this version of your application.
-If your application provides service and API classes (which is the case for all Liferay Service Builder applications), you should create separate modules for your service implementation and service API classes.
-This tutorial assumes the Maven project model, although any build tools or directory setup is permissible.
+Before you start creating a skeleton structure for your application's modules, determine which modules will comprise this version of your application.
+If your application provides service API and implementation classes (which is the case for all Liferay Service Builder applications), you'll create separate modules for your service implementation and service API classes.
+This tutorial assumes the Maven project model, although any build tools or folder structure is permissible.

 +$$$